lusikem/A-day-in-the-life/README.md

 ## Deployment

-You can upload the game to:
+You can also upload the game to:

 - [Itch.io](https://itch.io) — as a playable HTML5 game
 - [GitHub Pages](https://pages.github.com) — for free browser hosting